-Scotiabank business loan review
+Scotiabank Business Loan review

-You may be able to borrow up to $1,000,000 to purchase real estate or fixed business assets as long as you meet certain criteria.
+With a Scotiabank business loan, you can borrow up to $1,000,000 to purchase real estate or fixed business assets as long as you meet certain criteria.

 - Think about Scotiabank if you’d prefer to be backed by a Big Five Canadian bank and you’re looking to purchase fixed assets.